bucanero/apollo-ps4/README.md

 * `<USER-ID><title-id><Save-name` the `title-id` is enough.
 But a proper structure with savedata and a sce_sys folder is needed.
 4. When you decrypt a save file you are then one step closer to editing it if tools or documented methods exist for the specific game.
-To copy it back to the HDD select `Copy save game` and select the HDD.
+To copy it back to the HDD later select `Copy save game` and select the HDD.

 ## Managing Encrypted save data tied to your account
 You can import and export savadata by using the Application Saved Data Management option in Settings on the PS4.